bakill3/social_network/README.md

   - Search; - Ajax
   - Settings (About/Hobbies/Profile Picture); - PHP
   - Use of LazyLoad to load images at the "browser's view" - JS/SEO;
-  - Use of Infinite Srolling for posts on the HomePage - JQuery/AJAX/PHP;
+  - Use of Infinite Scrolling for posts on the HomePage - JQuery/AJAX/PHP/SEO;